CNRFisheries/COVID-19-effects-on-target-stocks-in-the-Adriatic-Sea/README.md

 # The potential effects of COVID-19 lockdown and the following restrictions on the status of eight target stocks in the Adriatic Sea

 This repo accompanies the manuscript _"The potential effects of COVID-19 lockdown and the following restrictions on the status of eight target stocks in the Adriatic Sea"_.

+All the required data for catches and biomass are stored in the _data_ folder.
 To run the analysis proceed as follow:
 * clone the repository on your machine
 * clean out the results folder: **_it must be empty_**